pdarragh/pdarragh.github.io/_posts/viper/2019-02-28-further-thoughts-on-vipers-type-system.md

 As I've resumed working my way through Pierce's *Types and Programming Languages* (which I am very much enjoying), I've continued to think about how Viper's type system will end up working.
-There are many aspects of different systems that I want to incorporate together to see emy vision to fruition, and I think at least some of it will be novel.
+There are many aspects of different systems that I want to incorporate together to see my vision to fruition, and I think at least some of it will be novel.
 (Note, however, that just because an idea is novel does not mean it is necessarily *good*.)

 ## The basics